PowerDNS/pdns/docs/manpages/sdig.1.rst

 subjectName *name*
     when using DoT, verify the server certificate is issued for *name*.
 The `openssl` provider will accept an empty name and still make sure the certificate is issued by a trusted CA, `gnutls` will only do the validation if a name is given.
     Default is the empty name.
-caStore *file*
+Also, note that older provide libraries might not validate at all. caStore *file*
-    when using Dot, read the trusted CA certificates from *file*.
+    when using DoT, read the trusted CA certificates from *file*.
 Default is to use the system provided CA store. tlsProvider *name*
     when using DoT, use TLS provider *name*.
 Currently supported (if compiled in): `openssl` and `gnutls`.
 Default is `openssl` if available. xpf *XPFCODE* *XPFVERSION* *XPFPROTO* *XPFSRC* *XPFDST*